 As droplets can stay in the air for minutes to hours on end, and with droplets from sneezes capable of being carried several feet, face masks are your first line of defence against COVID-19.

 You can fashion ear loops made out of elastic or cloth that you can place around your ears.
 You can also use other types of material that you can sew at the top and bottom of your mask and tie at the back of your head.
-You have to make sure that the knots will not come loose in order for it to be effective.
+You have to make sure that the knots will not come loose for it to be effective.

-Make sure that you have sanitized your work area as well as your tools before preparing your DIY sanitizer.
-You should also let it sit for 48 to 72 hours so that it can kill any bacteria of viruses that may have been inadvertently introduced into the mixture.
+Make sure to sanitise your work area as well as your tools before preparing your DIY sanitizer.
+Let it sit for 48 to 72 hours to kill any bacteria or viruses that may have been inadvertently introduced into the mixture.